Dym077/Numbers-game/README.md

 #### Javascript
  - JavaScript code was tested with [JS Hint - link](https://jshint.com/) which returned 21 warnings.
- 21 warnings
-5	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+ 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 7	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 7	'for of' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 12	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 8	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (verifyAnswer, runGame)
-22	Missing semicolon.
 39	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 40	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 51	'template literal syntax' is only available in ES6 (use 'esversion: 6').